 This is a plant that was used by the Native Americans both as medicine and as a food source.
 The leaves of soaproot can be cooked, drained and used as you would use spinach.
 This is often confused with lamb’s quarter by many foragers, but if you pay attention, you can notice that soaproot has a large taproot.
 This is the part that can be used to make soap.
 It is often similar to a ginseng root or an overgrown carrot.
 Getting the root requires some effort and in hard soil it can be a foot deep, making it impossible to be harvested without a good shovel.
 The first pioneers learned to make soap from the Native Americans and they used to preserve the root in a dark, cold place for later use.

-In order to make soap you will need to grate the root with a sharp knife.
-Add water and rub between the hands to obtain a soap that many consider superior to store-bought soaps.
-The taproot produces a frothy lather that has very good cleansing properties.
+To make soap, you will need to grate the root with a sharp knife.
+Add water and rub between the hands to obtain soap that many consider superior to store-bought soaps.
+The taproot produces a frothy lather that has excellent cleansing properties.
 This plant is harder to find since most of those who know about its cleaning properties would take entire taproots and store them for later use.
-It can be found only in isolated patches and if you plan to use Soaproot, make sure you only use small taproots and leave the rest.
+It can be seen only in isolated patches and if you plan to use Soaproot, make sure you just use small taproots and leave the rest.

 Soap plants – Amole (Chlorogalum pomeridianum)